Microsoft SharePoint Server RCE Vulnerability

 Attack Chain

-- Attacker authenticates to a SharePoint instance with compromised or legitimate credentials.
+- The attacker authenticates to the SharePoint server using compromised or valid credentials.

-- The vulnerable SharePoint component processes the malicious request, leading to code execution.
+- The server processes the malicious request, triggering the vulnerability.

-- Attacker executes arbitrary code within the context of the SharePoint server.
+- The attacker injects and executes arbitrary code on the SharePoint server.

 Impact